mariomazzaferro/cryptoPrompts/README.md

 Having said that, the 2 main objectives of this dapp are:
 - To attribute ownership to content created through this type of collaboration.
-- To empower writers and wannabe-writers, by making their journey more profitable and trackable.
+- To empower writers and wanna be writers, by making their journey more profitable and trackable.

 Crypto Prompts has no owner and seeks no profit.
 It is a public service, everything you pay in this platform is spent exclusively on blockchain fees.
-The initial proposal is inspired by Writing Prompts subreddit, with its literary appeal, but there are no rules here, you can write whatever you want, however you want it.
-There can be question prompts, making the ramification dynamic similar to Quora, there can be discussion prompts, tilting it more towards Twitter's dynamic.
-There are endless possibilities for new prompts, its impossible to guess all of them now, the best way to predict the futere is by writing it.
+This project is inspired by the Writing Prompts subreddit, with its literary appeal, but there are no rules here, you can write whatever you want, however you want it.
+There can be question prompts, making the ramification dynamic similar to Quora.
+There can be discussion prompts, tilting it more towards Twitter's dynamic.
+There are endless possibilities for new prompts, it's impossible to guess all of them now, the best way to predict the futere is by writing it...

-As a reader using Crypto Prompts: you will be able to read every prompt and each of its ramifications, as well as search for specific prompts and ramifications.
+As a reader using Crypto Prompts: you are be able to read every prompt and each of its ramifications, as well as search for specific prompts and specific ramifications.
-As a writer using Crypto Prompts: you will be able to write new initial prompts and new ramifications for any existing prompt.
+As a writer using Crypto Prompts: you are be able to write new initial prompts and new ramifications for any existing prompt.

 ## User Workflow